ntessore/corfu/docs/theory.rst

 How to compute the projection
 -----------------------------

-We have seen in the introduction that evaluating the angular power spectrum is far from straightforward.
+Evaluating the angular power spectrum is far from straightforward.
 The reason is that the integral :eq:`cl` contains the product of two highly oscillatory spherical Bessel functions :math:`j_l(kx_1) \, j_l(kx_2)`.
 However, this is not dissimilar to the well-known problem of